liviu-vasut/i3status/README.md

        status_command touch $statusfile && tail -f $statusfile 2>/dev/null | ~/bin/i3status.sh
     }
     ```
-   - a cron job can be set to write the time to the input stream of the script like this:
+   - a cron job can be set to write the time every minute to the file read by the script like this:

     ```
      * * * * * /usr/bin/date "+clock \%Y-\%m-\%d \%H:\%M" > /tmp/status.txt